sacOO7/socketcluster-client-python/README.md

 # socketcluster-client-python
-Refer examples for more details
+Refer examples for more details :

 Overview
 --------
 This client provides following functionality

+- Easy to setup and use
+- Can be used for extensive unit-testing of all server side functions
 - Support for emitting and listening to remote events
 - Automatic reconnection
 - Pub/sub